jliu1219/academic-kickstart/content/home/talks.md

 +++

+**Quantum for Science: efficient quantum algorithms for linear and nonlinear dynamics**

+- Feb 2024: The MaD Seminar, Center for Data Science and Courant Institute, New York University, New York

 **Linear combination of Hamiltonian simulation for non-unitary dynamics with optimal state preparation cost**

 - Jan 2024: Conference on Quantum Information Processing 2024 (QIP 2024), contributed talk, Taibei